KonnorRogers/personal-site/src/_posts/2022-03-10-escaping-the-traditional-rails-form.md

 ---
 title: Escaping the traditional Rails form
-categories: ["webdev", "rails", "programming", "html"]
+categories: webdev, rails, programming, html
 date: 2022-03-10 17:30:49 UTC
 description: |
   Theres been a pattern I've seen creeping in Rails apps.
-The pattern is that there are cases where...---
+The pattern is that there are cases where...
+---

 Theres been a pattern I've seen creeping in Rails apps.
 The pattern is that there are cases where someone needs to "escape" a form and provide a different action.